codingmaven/lattis-test-project/README.md

 - Eslint is setup and we run eslint before run the test code to make sure all codes are eslint free.
 - Right now, detailed request/response validations are missing for controllers
 - Code for locks routes are not properly tested.
 Please check only coding style.

+Updated 9/2/2018
+- Test cases for locks route added, fixed some issues with lock controller.